Ariadne Campbell scoffed.

 “Do forgive my friend here, she sometimes gets a little carried away, I’m sure she didn’t mean-”

 “I meant absolutely everything I said,” Ariadne snapped hotly, her gaze narrowing and her mouth going taunt.
-It occurred to her rather suddenly that this chance encounter opened a whole world of new possibilities for her career.
+It occurred to her suddenly that this chance encounter opened up a whole world of new possibilities for her career.
 Perhaps, she thought, Darby would even write her up in one of his columns!
+If there were to be a public spat, surely someone would pick it up.
+One of the tabloids.
+One of the screamsheets.
 Tantalized, she steeled her resolve.

 “Your art is dreadful.”